For the purpose of these regulations, certain words and terms used herein are defined as follows:

 - CLERK OF THE PLANNING BOARD

-- The person who shall be designated to perform the duties of the clerk of the Planning Board for all purposes of these regulations.
+- That representative or those representatives of the Planning Board, either member, employee or consultant, who shall be designated to perform the duties of the Clerk of the Planning Board for purposes of these regulations.

 - ENGINEER or LICENSED PROFESSIONAL ENGINEER